haxsaw/errator/docs/using_errator.rst

 - print_last
 - print_stack

-...all of which remove traces of errator from the stacks output.
+...all of which remove traces of errator from the output.

 Usage tips
 ----------